Mind Over Gut: Why Your Emotions Might Be Behind Your Gut Issues

 Stress is a natural emotion we feel in response to perceived threats or challenges; a stimulus triggers a domino effect of physiological responses, what we call the “fight or flight” response, designed to help us physically cope with the impending danger.
 Something important here is the word perceived - we don’t have to actually be in danger in order to feel like we are.
 We just have to think that we are.

+This fight-or-flight system mentioned is formally referred to as the sympathetic nervous system (SNS).
+When we perceive a threat, the SNS stimulates the release of stress hormones like cortisol and epinephrine (aka adrenaline) from the adrenal glands into the bloodstream.
 These hormones raise heart rate, blood pressure, and glucose levels to prepare the body to run and fight.
 The body also shunts the majority of blood into the arms and legs (this means that blood is shifted away from the core, where the digestive system lives).

 The system was designed for survival in acute situations, but it can have detrimental affects on the body if you remain stuck there.
 Stress hormones can interfere with the rhythmic contractions that move food through the digestive tract; this disruption can lead to: